Why is everyone in such a rush?

 around.
 Think about how to design your programs to make it easier for

 - Learn at least a half dozen programming languages.
 Include one

-language that supports class abstractions (like Java or C++), one that
+language that emphasizes class abstractions (like Java or C++), one that

-supports functional abstraction (like Lisp or ML), one
+emphasizes functional abstraction (like Lisp or ML or Haskell), one

 that supports syntactic abstraction (like Lisp), one